yanghengtang/tp/docs/UserGuide.md

 ### Deleting a patient : `delete_p`

-Deletes the specified patient from the system.
+Allows you to delete a specified patient from the system.

 Format: `delete_p INDEX`